rje42/MixedGraphs/README.md

 library(MixedGraphs)
 ```

-### Future Plans
+### Conversion

-Ultimately there will be functions for converting between the
+The package provides functions for converting between
 representations in the various other graph packages (e.g.\ `graph`,
 `igraph`, `ggm`).
 This is currently partially implemented.
+We also provide a pipe function `%G%` that allows the use of
+code in another package, automatically converting the
+graph to the appropriate format.